daniele821/dotfiles/HELP.md

         - f -> (requires -t), also asks to delete the original version

 - shortcuts:
-    - save
+    - save          : save all files to backup
+    - saveall       : save all files to backup (even the `notdiff` ones)
-    - restore
+    - restore       : restore all files from backup
-    - saveall
-    - restoreall
+    - restoreall    : restore all files from backup (even the `notdiff` ones)
-    - commit
+    - commit        : commit and push all changes in git repo
-    - uncommit
+    - uncommit      : delete all changes in git repo
-    - untracked
+    - untracked     : list untracked files
-    - init
+    - init          : initialize needed directories and config files
-    - edit
+    - edit          : allow to edit all files
-    - run
+    - run           : run all init scripts
-    - sc
+    - sc            : "save commit"
+    - ru            : "run uncommit"

 - notes:
     - multiple actions can be executed, by separating each with `--`